Your billing cycle is dependent on whether you’ve elected to be billed monthly or annually, based on your actual sign-up

 Head to our APM product guide for more information on traces.

-Each month you will receive an initial allocation of events that Raygun processes on your behalf.
-The number of base events is allocated according to your plan type.
+Each month you will receive an allocation of events that Raygun processes on your behalf.
+The number of reserved events is allocated according to your plan.

 On-demand events are unlimited, giving you the flexibility to continuously monitor your software without changing plan tiers.
 The billing for on-demand events is charged per event (see prices below), payable at the end of your billing month, regardless of your plan billing cycle.